BINDING re:DEFINED 2023/2024 Programme

 This is an undeniably beautiful album and once you make one you will never go back to other styles.
 There is no sewing or ploughing - it is extremely robust and has a perfectly flat opening with none of those annoying compensation bits along the spine.

-Participants will make a large format album in a full-cloth, bradel-style binding.
-They will make their own scoring templates and learn how to incorporate relief decoration.
+Participants make a large format album in a full-cloth, bradel-style binding and learn how to incorporate relief decoration.
 Everyone goes home with a highly professional looking product that is very clean and sharp.